CrossR/rockbox_db_py/gui/README.md

 # TODO

  - Add the DB building functionality, so that it can be run from the GUI
- - Add CI to build this and produce a single portable executable
  - Tidy up the UI and code, check the name etcetc.